craigmckeachie/handsonreact/docs/labs/ts/22-BuildAndDeploy.md

    ```shell
    yarn build
    ```
-5. After the build finishes, verify a `keeptrack\dist` directory was created.
+5. After the build finishes, verify a `projectpilot\dist` directory was created.

 ### Deploy the application to a web server